gregcaporaso/microbiogeo/doc/notes/partial_mantel.rst

-The partial Mantel statistic is used to estimate the correlation between two matrices, A and B, while controlling for the effect of C. For instance, you could compare the weighted and unweighted unifrac for soil, while controling for a third variable matrix, such as pH or some measure of euclidian distance.
+The partial Mantel statistic is used to estimate the correlation between two matrices, A and B, while controlling for the effect of C. For instance, you could compare the weighted and unweighted unifrac for soil, while controling for a third variable matrix, such as pH or some measure of euclidean distance.

 Introduction
 ------------